OB.DAAC Logo

 Learn about satellites and the instruments capturing ocean color data.

-Image of space from a satellite Image of a lady presenting on a whiteboard PACE instrumentation being prepared for the thermal vacuum chamber at Goddard Space Flight Center.
+Image of the PACE satelite launch Image of a lady presenting on a whiteboard PACE instrumentation being prepared for the thermal vacuum chamber at Goddard Space Flight Center.
 PACE flight solar array panels inspection and electrical testing at Goddard Space Flight Center.

 {{goal_title}}